-- 4.15.
+4.14.
 The sustainability of primary care services and OCCG's actions to support vulnerable GP practices has been an ongoing area of scrutiny for the OJHOSC.
 The capacity, availability and future development of general practice has been a particular area of concern for members, in light of a greater focus on the preventative role of primary care in the OTP and the OCCG's proposals to move more care from acute hospitals into the community.
-In November 2016, the OJHOSC discussed the pressures on primary care services and scrutinised the OCCG's approach to tackling rising demand and complexity of patient need, the difficulties of recruiting and retaining staff, and the sustainability of GP practices in light of rising costs. - 4.16.
+In November 2016, the OJHOSC discussed the pressures on primary care services and scrutinised the OCCG's approach to tackling rising demand and complexity of patient need, the difficulties of recruiting and retaining staff, and the sustainability of GP practices in light of rising costs.

+- 4.15.
 The Committee's concerns were brought into sharp focus through its examination of the OCCG's decision not to re-procure general practice services at Deer Park Medical Centre, Witney.
-In this case the Committee's toolkit process was followed, which included an assessment of the impact of closing the surgery on patients and the local area, and the level of public engagement and consultation that had taken place. - 4.17.
+In this case the Committee's toolkit process was followed, which included an assessment of the impact of closing the surgery on patients and the local area, and the level of public engagement and consultation that had taken place. - 4.16.
 The matter was formally considered by OJHOSC on 2 February 2017, but agreement with the OCCG could not be reached on whether the change in service was substantial and required consultation.
-Members resolved to refer the matter to the Secretary of State on the grounds that inadequate consultation had taken place with the public and patients at Deer Park Medical Centre and the decision was not in the interests of residents and patients in the Witney area. - 4.18.
-The Committee has since been informed that the Secretary of State for Health has passed the matter to the Independent Reconfiguration Panel (IRP) for initial assessment and is urging patients to register with other practices in the meantime.
-No directions have been issued to the OCCG, but the Secretary of State has advised the OCCG not to take any action that would prevent the resumption or recommissioning of services at, on or near to the Medical Centre until the outcome of the IRP's review is known.
+Members resolved to refer the matter to the Secretary of State on the grounds that inadequate consultation had taken place with the public and patients at Deer Park Medical Centre and the decision was not in the interests of residents and patients in the Witney area. - 4.17.
+The outcome of the referral is yet to be confirmed.